guardian/recommendations/accessible-pairing-sessions.md

 * If the teacher does not have time or is taking leave, they should delegate this task to someone else e.g. a developer they know is familiar with the task, the student’s mentor (if they don’t have one, they should be signed up to a mentorship or mini-mentorship scheme) or ask for someone of the student’s choice.
 * **N.B.** This should also be arranged in cases when questioning was planned, but disrupted in some way.

-## Summary/Further Resources:
+## Summary/Further Resources
 * The teacher should aim to provide a summary of the key points of the pairing sessions through a preferred communication channel e.g. chat (ideally immediately) afterwards.
 They can also provide additional resources that the student might find helpful.
 This is a two-way thing, so the student should also feel encouraged to provide the teacher with any resources they find useful on the topic.

-## Success-measuring:
+## Success-measuring
 * The teacher and student should decide how success will be evaluated from the sessions:
     * Is it by the completion of the pull request / code review?
     * Is it by the teacher verbally quizzing the student at the end of the session on the key points or at a later date?
     * Is it by asking the student to write flashcards about the pairing session afterwards?

-## Opportunities to improve documentation and working processes:
+## Opportunities to improve documentation and working processes
 * Are there opportunities to improve documentation?
 * Can working processes be improved?
 * Is there room to improve inclusivity?
 Has the pairing session prompted more questions about the software's accessibility and how it may affect users?
 If so, do any actions need to be taken to address this?